matt-harvey/dailycashmanager/README.rst

 - Doxygen (known to work with version 1.8.3.1)

+To build the user guide, you will need:

+- Sphinx (documentation generator - known to work with version 1.1.3)
+- sphinx-better-theme (known to work with version 0.1.4)

+To build a binary installer for Windows, you will need:

+- Nullsoft Scriptable Install System (NSIS)

 At the time of writing, these dependencies can be obtained from the following
 locations: